namanr17/machine-learning/README.md

-# Machine Learning for Beginners
+# Implementation of classical ML Algorithms from scratch

 A collection of various machine learning algorithms implemented from scratch in Python.